Free Things to Do in Orlando

 Explore the Disney Resorts

 You don’t need to be a guest to check out all the action at Disney Resorts.
-At the Polynesian, you can watch fire batons tossed in the air.
-Animals can be seen wandering around at the Animal Kingdom Lodge.
+You can also take the free transportation from Disney Springs to visit the resorts!.
 Learn more about Disney resorts in our post: the closest Disney resorts to the parks.

 Explore Spook Hill